Show timers · Stage displays · Live events

 • Any HDMI display becomes a timer, clock, or schedule screen

-• E-ink front panel shows its address at a glance
+• E-ink front panel shows its address at a glance - even with power off

 • Holding screen if the server ever drops - never a browser error